 Bin with Xmas decorations.
 Outdoor in the sense that there is lighting for the front yard, but also has decorations for inside.

 Enlightened Gear Accomplice Double Quilts (2014), Montbell Down Hugger Super Stretch #3 (2005) and NuntakUSA Ghost Down Blanket/Quilt (2002).
-Other notes about Sleeping Bag & Quilt
+Notes about Sleeping Bag & Quilt

 Therm-a-Rest XTherm Air Mattress (2012) Big Agnes Q-Core SLX Sleeping Pad (2019).
-Notes about other Sleeping Pads
+Notes about Sleeping Pads

 A few packs and a foldable cooler.